 In recent posts here, I’ve been developing the idea of a naturalistic equivalent to “God.”
 In these pieces, I have used such terms as “Source and Ultimate Context,” “Great Mystery,” “Otherness,” “the All-inclusive,” and “Creational Nature,” to refer to this equivalent notion (1).

-Taken together, these articles argue that the world as a whole is ultimately a self-generating, self-organizing process.
+Taken together, these articles argue that the world as a whole is a self-generating, self-organizing process.
 Simultaneously creator and creation, it is the source of everything.
-Each of us, ultimately, arose from, is sustained by, and returns to it.
+Each of us, ultimately, arose from, is sustained by, and returns to this process.
 As such, it is as worthy of our homage as the “God” of any religion.

 It’s a strange thing that we humans do – attempting to pack all the vastness of space, time, and the mystery of creation into a single word.
 Yet we do.
 We use words like God, Brahma, Allah, Tao, the Absolute; or Cosmos, Universe, Nature, Mystery.
 We fill these words with great meaning.
 We can get hypnotized by these simple words and forget the complexity of the notion they represent.
 And no notion is as vast, complex and mysterious as that captured in English by the three letter word “God.”
 In developing this naturalistic “God,” I have been trying to reinvest this simple word with that vastness, complexity and mystery that we so easily forget.

-Many people who adhere to Spiritual Naturalism are atheists who might well ask “why bother using the word ‘God’?
+Many people who adhere to Spiritual Naturalism are atheists who might well ask “why bother with the word ‘God’?
 Hasn’t the idea of God caused enough harm”?
 I certainly sympathize with this position: dogmatic ideas of God have caused and continue to create turmoil and suffering in the world.
 But I would balance this with the contrary view that enlightened ideas about God have caused and continue to cause much good in people’s lives.
 It is, of course, my hope that the naturalistic idea of God that I am presenting is a more enlightened view.